 Assembled board testing is executed after assembling the components.
 This process ensures the circuit board’s integrity and the correct functionality of the components.

-7 major testing methods in PCB
+7 major DFT methods in PCB

-Flying-probe test
+1. Flying-probe test

-The bare board and assembled board both can incorporate the flying probe test in passive and active mode respectively.
+The bare board and assembled board can both incorporate the flying probe test in passive and active mode, respectively.
 The probes comprise needles for checking.
 The test points can include passive components like resistors, capacitors, inductors, untented vias, or the terminating end of the components.

 It can detect the value of non-powered elements, and open or short circuits, measure voltages, and check the placement of diodes, and transistors.
 Flying probe test is the most preferred choice over ICT in recent years.